slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On growing old

 <!--
-> *"The youth can walk faster but the elder knows the road."
--- Proverb*

 - When you're a kid you don't realize you're also watching your parents grow up.
 -->